Our Birch Syrup Production & Manufacturing Process

 The production doesn’t stop at harvest time.

-In 2015, The Canadian Birch Company began making products with our birch syrup.
+In 2015, The Canadian Birch Company began making products using its pure birch syrup as main ingredient.
 Birch Whiskey Toffee Sauce was introduced first and gained the nickname “Heaven in a Jar” by customers.

 The Birch Q Sauce has a following all year long - not just in BBQ season.